osuosl/timesync-node/docs/source/design/draft_api.rst

 2. Database save failure

 A generic catch-all for when the database fails to load.
-The exact error text will depend on exactly what framework is used, and what error it receieves when attempting to save.
+The exact error text will depend on exactly what framework is used, and what error it receives when attempting to save.

 .. code:: json